opendocsg/opendoc-supreme-court-practice-directions/PART-13-Electronic-Filing-And-Service.md

 <ul type="*">
 	<li>100.
 Application</li>
 	<li>101.
-Establishment of Electronic Filing Service and appointment of network service provider</li>
+Establishment of Electronic Filing Service and appointment of electronic filing service provider</li>
 	<li>102.
 Appointment of agent to establish service bureau</li>
 	<li>103.
 Registered users and authorised users</li>
 	<li>104.
 Documents which must be filed, served, delivered or otherwise conveyed using the Electronic Filing Service</li>